Terry Dischinger: Portland Trail Blazers (1972–1973)

 July 31, 1972, Dischinger was traded by the Pistons to the Portland Trail Blazers for Fred Foster.
 He averaged 6.1 points and 3.0 rebounds in 15 minutes per game for the 21–61 Blazers under Coach Jack McCloskey during the 1972–73 season.

 Dischinger was involved in an altercation in 1973, with Mike Price of the Philadelphia 76ers.
 "Dale Schlueter and LaRue Martin got into a fight, and I went over to help out and Price reacted," Dischinger recalled.
 "It was a one-punch thing, and you know how those things are in sports.
 I had teeth loosened, but I didn't lose any.
 I thought I had a tooth in my mouth, but I felt in there, and it was chewing gum.
 I threw it away.
 I decided it was time to retire after that year," Dischinger said, jokingly, "if that is the only thing you're remembered for, something is wrong."

 After his one season in Portland, he retired after nine seasons in the NBA.

-Overall, in his NBA career, Dischinger career averaged 13.8 points, 5.6 rebounds, 1.8 assists, and had a .506 field goal percentage in 652 games.
+Overall, in his NBA career, Dischinger averaged 13.8 points, 5.6 rebounds, 1.8 assists and had a .506 field goal percentage in 652 games.

 Personal life

-Following his retirement from basketball in 1973, Dischinger completed dental school in Memphis, Tennessee.
+Following his retirement as a player in 1973, Dischinger completed dental school in Memphis, Tennessee.
 With his wife Mary, he returned to Portland, where he had ended his NBA career, to begin an orthodontic practice in the Portland suburb of Lake Oswego.
+He also served as an analyst for Trail Blazers telecasts.

-Dischinger and his wife Mary have been married more than fifty years and have three children and nine grandchildren.
+Dischinger and his wife Mary were married for more than fifty years and have three children and nine grandchildren.
 His grandson Michael Loomis played basketball at Northwest Christian University in Eugene, Oregon.

-Dr. Terry Dischinger graduated from Purdue University with a BS in chemical engineering.
+Dischinger graduated from Purdue University with a BS in chemical engineering.
 He graduated from the University of Tennessee College of Dentistry in Nashville where he earned his DDS and was valedictorian of his class.

+Dischinger died at age 82 from complications of Alzheimer's disease in Lake Oswego, Oregon on October 9, 2023.